PardhuSreeRushiVarma20060119/Powershell-Scripts-For-Cybersecurity/README.md

 ## 📜 License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
-Feel free to fork, modify, and contribute responsibly.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this project under the terms of the license.
+See the [LICENSE](LICENSE) file for full details.

 ---